 Source data for tables and graphs

 The development of STEC statistics represents a major step forward in integrating services trade data into business statistics.
 STEC statistics make the link between the volume of trade in services and the characteristics of the enterprises involved.
 They provide information on specific characteristics of enterprises: enterprise size class, the economic activity in which they operate and their ownership (domestic or foreign-controlled).
 STEC data are produced by combining statistical business register information with data on international trade in services at enterprise level.
-This enables us to link data on the value of each enterprise’s exports and imports to its characteristics, as provided in the business register.
-The resulting dataset provides a breakdown of the trader population according to size (small, medium and large), type of ownership and category of main economic activity.
-Linking different datasets adds value to data, without increasing the collection burden on enterprises and at limited cost to data compilers.
+This allows to link data on the value of each enterprise’s exports and imports to its characteristics, as provided in the business register.
+The resulting dataset provides a breakdown of the trader population according to size of the enterprise (small, medium and large), type of ownership and category of main economic activity.
+Linking different datasets adds value to data, without increasing the collection burden on enterprises and has limited costs to data compilers.

 STEC statistics provide users with indicators on traders operating in the international market of services.
 They disclose additional insights into trade statistics, by allowing the profiling of the enterprises according to selected characteristics such as number of employees, type of ownership and economic activity.
 The increasing importance of international trade in services — accelerated by digitalisation and the development of new services — has led to a growing demand for STEC data.
 International trade in services statistics offer a picture of services flows between countries, broken down by type of service.
-While this constitutes important input for trade analyses, such data do not tell us anything at micro level about the enterprises that actually trade in services.
-The profiling of traders is crucial if we are to gain an understanding of the drivers and consequences of services trade at micro (enterprise) level to complement the big picture provided by traditional services trade statistics.
+While this constitutes important input for trade analyses, such data do not tell us anything about the enterprises that actually trade in services.
+The profiling of traders is crucial if we are to gain an understanding of the incentives and consequences of services trade at micro (enterprise) level to complement the big picture provided by traditional services trade statistics.
 The importance of these statistics has been recognised and introduced as a regular data reporting for the EU and EFTA countries with the European Business Statistics Regulation (Regulation 2152/2019).
 The first reference period for data reporting is 2022.